ASanchez17998/FlutterStarter/FoodApp - Version 2/README.md

 2. Nested List View.
 3. Future Builder used for wait for an  Asynchronous task to complete.

+if you wan to see the final app structure and design you can open the screenshots in this folder.

 ## Getting Started

 This project is a starting point for a Flutter application.